About this listing

 Interaction with Guests

 We are so conveniently located in Kilimani!
-Yaya Centre and Nakumatt Prestige Plaza are just 500 and 900 meters away, respectively.
+Adlife Plaza, Yaya Centre and Nakumatt Prestige Plaza are just 350, 500, and 900 meters away, respectively.
 The Greenhouse and Adam's Arcade are a couple of minutes further away.
 The iHub is approximately 1.1 kilometers away.

 There are many restaurants and coffee shops in the neighborhood - from upscale to hole-in-the-wall - all within walking distance.
-You have a choice of Kenyan, Ethiopian, Italian, Lebanese, Japanese, Chinese, Korean, American, etc cuisines although some of the stand-alone restaurants may be closed on Sundays.
-But there's always a place in which to eat at Yaya Centre or Prestige Plaza.
-There are delis in both Yaya Centre, Prestige Plaza, and at Junction Mall (3.1 kilometers away) if you want to go further afield.
+You have a choice of Kenyan, Ethiopian, Italian, Lebanese, Indian, Japanese, Chinese, Korean, American, Brazilian, Somali etc cuisines although some of the stand-alone restaurants may be closed on Sundays.
+But there's always a place in which to eat at Adlife Plaza, Yaya Centre or Prestige Plaza.
+If you want to go further afield, there's Lavington Green, The Junction, or even Westgate.

-The Maasai Market selling all manner of curios, blankets, beads, baskets, ethnic jewelry, figurines, is on every Sundays at Yaya Centre and that's always interesting for some souvenir hunting.
+The Maasai Market selling all manner of curios, blankets, beads, baskets, ethnic jewelry, figurines, is on every Saturdays at Prestige Plaza and Sundays at Yaya Centre and that's always interesting for some souvenir hunting.
 Bargain well.

-While Kilimani is said to be an upscale part of Nairobi, there is still a lack of good sidewalks (which can be muddy when it rains) much like in other parts of Nairobi.
+While Kilimani is said to be an upscale part of Nairobi, there is still a lack of good sidewalks (which can be muddy when it rains and dusty when it's sunny) much like in other parts of Nairobi.
 Drivers can also be a bit impatient so walk carefully.

 Public transport is 500 meters away at Argwings Kodhek Road beside Yaya Centre while Ngong Road is 900 meters away beside Prestige Plaza.
 Buses and vans will take you downtown within 20 to 30 minutes where other buses and vans can take you elsewhere.